Do you want to know how well are your meters working and sending data to the platform?

 Now let's take a look at the table of results given:

 As seen here, the first device has no data at all, as said previously, and has a red cross defining its status, which means that it has less than 90% of the amount of data (so more than a 10% lack of data).

 In this case, we can see that there is no forecasted consumption, as it is impossible to define because it has no consumption at all.

 For the third device, the amount of data received is 100%, so it has a green tick instead of the cross.
 In this case, the forecasted consumption matches exactly with the amount of energy actually consumed, as it has no lack of data.

 The 2nd device has some data but not all of it (only 74.48% of data received).
 This is the case in which the Data Quality App is more useful.

 Since it has less than 90% of the data, the status shown is a red cross.
 However, unlike the first case, it has some consumption, so it is possible to make a forecast regarding real consumption and data loss.

 Exporting of data

-Remember that you can also export the resultant values to an Excel if you wish so to do further analysis.
+Remember that you can also export the resultant values to a Report, if you wish so to do further analysis.

 How does the Data Quality App work?